pyomeca/bioptim/README.md

 phase with one of its corner
 It is designed to show how one can define its phase transition constraints if the provided ones are not sufficient.

-More specifically, this example mimics the behaviour of the most common PhaseTransitionFcn.CONTINUOUS
+More specifically, this example mimics the behaviour of the most common `PhaseTransitionFcn.CONTINUOUS`

 The custom_phase_transition function is used to define the constraint of the transition to apply.
 This function can be used when adding some phase transitions in the list of phase transitions.

 Different phase transisitions can be considered.
 By default, all the phase transitions are continuous.
-However, in the event that one or more phase transitions is desired to be continuous, it is posible to define and use a function like the custom_phase_transition function, or directly use PhaseTransitionFcn.IMPACT.
-If a phase transition is desired between the last and the first phase, use the dedicated PhaseTransitionFcn.Cyclic.
+However, in the event that one or more phase transitions is desired to be continuous, it is posible to define and use a function like the `custom_phase_transition` function, or directly use `PhaseTransitionFcn.IMPACT`.
+If a phase transition is desired between the last and the first phase, use the dedicated `PhaseTransitionFcn.Cyclic`.

 ### The custom_plot_callback.py file
 This example is a trivial example using the pendulum without any objective.
 It is designed to show how to create new